mcverter/Dissertation/work/__NEWEST__/KaunsasSol/OutlineMay5.md

 2. Heraclitus
 =============

 To do this, we begin by considering Levinas's work as a inversion to not just Heidegger's thinking of Being but moreover as a perversion of Heraclitus's thinking of Becoming, whose dictum  Πάντα ῥεῖ[^1],  everything flows, is complemented by his assertion that war is the master-father of all beings[^2] .
-Levinas opens up Totality and Infinity renouncing the "obscure fragments of Heraclitus { that } prove that being reveals itself as war to philosophical thought."[^3]  This idea of becoming as force inspires the entire genealogy descended from Heraclitus, opposition of forces runs through empiricism, mechanism's billiard ball materialism[^4], Newton's forces, Spinoza's conatus, Hegel's dialectic, Nietzsche's will to power, Heidegger's ecstatic Being, Deleuze, Foucault, as so on.[^5]
+Levinas opens up Totality and Infinity renouncing the "obscure fragments of Heraclitus { that } prove that being reveals itself as war to philosophical thought."[^3]  This idea of becoming as force inspires the entire genealogy descended from Heraclitus, opposition of forces runs through Locke's billiard ball empiricism[^4] and Hobbes's mechanistic[^5] and Hume[^6], Newton's forces, Spinoza's conatus, Hegel's dialectic, Nietzsche's will to power, Heidegger's ecstatic Being, Deleuze, Foucault, as so on.[^7]

 3. LEVINAS CONTRA HERACLITUS